remi-blandin/surface_mesh_from_MRI/README.md

+# About

-This program generates a 3D surface mesh from a segmentation mask provided in the nifti format.
+This program creates a 3D surface mesh from a segmentation mask provided in NIfTI format.

 # Compilation